Decision Taking as a Service: Voting, choosing, promising, and guessing

-With X $\subseteq$ Y (X is a subclass of Y) it will be formalized that every instance of X is an instance of Y. X-Y denotes the class of instances of X that are not instances of Y. With ACT denoting the class of actions and with CH denoting the class of choices (acts of choosing from a menu of alternatives) it follows that DT $\subseteq$ ACT, CH $\subseteq$ ACT, while DT and CH are not disjoint and neither one is a subclass of the other.
-If by default (but not necessarily always) instances of X are also instances of Y that relation between X and Y is denoted as X $\subseteq_d$ Y. It follows that X $\subseteq$ Y implies X $\subseteq_d$ Y. Individual voting (IV) is a subclass of choice: IV $\subseteq$ CH.
-Social choice (SC) is an aggregate of which IV's are a part (component) rather than an instance.
-Concurrent IV's are collected in a group vote (GV) which itself is embedded (used as a phase in) social choice.
-Now, CH $\subseteq_d$ ACT-DT, GV $\subseteq_d$ ACT-DT, and SC $\subseteq_d$ ACT-DT.
+With X $\subseteq$ Y (X is a subclass of Y) I will mean that every instance of X is an instance of Y. X-Y denotes the class of instances of X that are not instances of Y. When considering classes of actions c(X), the complement of X is ACT - X.

+With ACT denoting the class of actions and with CH denoting the class of choices (acts of choosing from a menu of alternatives) it follows that DT $\subseteq$ ACT, CH $\subseteq$ ACT, while DT and CH are not disjoint and neither one is a subclass of the other.
+But I maintain that most decisions are not choices.

+If by default (but not necessarily always) instances of X are also instances of Y that relation between X and Y is denoted as X $\subseteq_d$ Y. It follows that X $\subseteq$ Y implies X $\subseteq_d$ Y. In particular we find DT $\subseteq_d$ c(CH) and CH $\subseteq_d$ c(DT).